-Optical services are covered for all eligible MHCP recipients.
+Optical services are covered for all eligible MHCP members.

-MHCP purchases eyeglasses (frames and lenses) via a volume purchase contract with Classic Optical Laboratories, Inc. Only frames and lenses from the contract vendor will be covered for MHCP recipients.
+MHCP purchases eyeglasses (frames and lenses) via a volume purchase contract with Classic Optical Laboratories, Inc. Only frames and lenses from the contract vendor will be covered for MHCP members.

 Contact Classic Optical for frame sample kits, order form, or ordering assistance using any of the following methods: